Nikita Khrushchev: Liberalization and the arts

 After assuming power, Khrushchev allowed a modest amount of freedom in the arts.
-Vladimir Dudintsev's Not by Bread Alone, about an idealistic engineer opposed by rigid bureaucrats, was allowed to be published in 1956, though Khrushchev called the novel "false at its base".
+Vladimir Dudintsev's novel Not by Bread Alone, about an idealistic engineer opposed by rigid bureaucrats, was allowed to be published in 1956, though Khrushchev called the novel "false at its base".
 In 1958, however, Khrushchev ordered a fierce attack on Boris Pasternak after his novel Doctor Zhivago was published abroad (he was denied permission to publish it in the Soviet Union).
 Pravda described the novel as "low-grade reactionary hackwork", and the author was expelled from the Writer's Union.
 Pasternak was awarded the Nobel Prize for Literature, but under heavy pressure he declined it.
 Once he did so, Khrushchev ordered a halt to the attacks on Pasternak.
 In his memoirs, Khrushchev stated that he agonized over the novel, very nearly allowed it to be published, and later regretted not doing so.
-After his fall from power, Khrushchev obtained a copy of the novel and read it (he had earlier read only excerpts) and stated, "We shouldn't have banned it.
+After his fall from power, Khrushchev read the novel (he had earlier read only excerpts) and stated, "We shouldn't have banned it.
 I should have read it myself.
 There's nothing anti-Soviet in it."

 Khrushchev believed that the USSR could match the West's living standards, and was not afraid to allow Soviet citizens to see Western achievements.
 Stalin had permitted few tourists to the Soviet Union, and had allowed few Soviets to travel.
 Khrushchev let Soviets travel (over two million Soviet citizens travelled abroad between 1957 and 1961, 700,000 of whom visited the West) and allowed foreigners to visit the Soviet Union, where tourists became subjects of immense curiosity.
 In 1957, Khrushchev authorized the 6th World Festival of Youth and Students to be held in Moscow that summer.
 He instructed Komsomol officials to "smother foreign guests in our embrace".
 The resulting "socialist carnival" involved over three million Moscovites, who joined with 30,000 young foreign visitors in events that ranged from discussion groups throughout the city to events at the Kremlin itself.
 According to historian Vladislav Zubok, the festival "shattered propagandist clichés" about Westerners by allowing Moscovites to see them for themselves.

 In 1962, Khrushchev, impressed by Aleksandr Solzhenitsyn's One Day in the Life of Ivan Denisovich, persuaded the Presidium to allow publication.
 That renewed thaw ended on 1 December 1962, when Khrushchev was taken to the Manezh Gallery to view an exhibit which included a number of avant-garde works.
 On seeing them, Khrushchev exploded with anger, an episode known as the Manege Affair, describing the artwork as "dog shit", and proclaiming that "a donkey could smear better art with its tail".
 A week later, Pravda issued a call for artistic purity.
 When writers and filmmakers defended the painters, Khrushchev extended his anger to them.
 However, despite the premier's rage, none of the artists were arrested or exiled.
-The Manezh Gallery exhibit remained open for some time after Khrushchev's visit, and experienced a considerable rise in attendance after the article in Pravda.
+The Manezh Gallery exhibit remained open and experienced a considerable rise in attendance after the article in Pravda.